-The North-South Divide is basically a political and socio-economic division and is not based on geography.
-It is a division between the wealthy nations and the rest of the world.
-The wealthy developed nations are known as “the North” while the rest of the nations are referred to as “the South”.
-A majority of the nations that comprise the north are located in the Northern hemisphere, while a few are located in the Southern Hemisphere.
-The members of the G8, and four members out of the five permanent members of the United Nations Security Council, are situated in the North.
-However, as nations of the South become developed they can cross over to the North.
+The North-South Divide is a political and socio-economic division and is not based on geography.
+It is a bifurcation between the wealthy nations and the rest of the world.
+The developed nations are known as “the North” while the rest of the nations are referred to as “the South”.
+Most of the nations in the Northern Hemisphere are Global North but a few from the Southern Hemisphere are also in the same category.
+The members of the G8, and four out of the five permanent members of the United Nations Security Council are located in the North.
+However, as nations of the South develop, they become eligible to enter the north.

 Meanwhile, developing Asian nations, Africa, as well as Latin America form a part of the South.
 Some of the features of the South are political instability, lack of advanced technology, food and shelter issues, and foreign exchange earnings depending on primary product exports, to name a few.
 Nations that make up the south include India, China, Qatar, Saudi, Arabia, Thailand, and many other nations.
 While North Korea is a part of the South, the much more technologically advanced South Korea is included in the North.

 Though a part of the South, today China is the world’s second-largest economy in terms of nominal GDP.
 Meanwhile, many Middle Eastern nations have also become highly prosperous.
 A case in point is Qatar, which has the highest per capita income in the world.